pedronauck/react-adopt/README.md

 * **Small**.
 0.7kb minified!
 * **Extremely Simple**.
 Just a method!

-React Adopt is just a simple method that you can compose your components and return all props in a function by mapping each child prop returned by your component.
+React Adopt is just a simple method that you can compose your components and return just one component that will be a render prop component that combining each prop result from your mapper.

 ## 💻 &nbsp; Usage ([demo](https://codesandbox.io/s/vq1wl37m0y?hidenavigation=1))